jmr24567/A02/README.md

 - **Clone**: A copy of a remote repository downloaded to your local computer.
 - **Commit**: A saved change in a Git repository.
 - **Fetch**: A command to retrieve the latest changes done by other people without merging them.
-- **Git**: A distributed version control system that tracks changes in code.
+- **Git**: A distributed version control system that tracks code changes.
 - **GitHub**: A cloud-based platform for hosting Git repositories.
 - **Merge**: Combining changes from different branches into a single branch.
 - **Merge Conflict**: A situation when Git cannot automatically merge changes due to conflicting edits.